 The surprising results of that poll, inspired me to write this article.

-I highly recommend you go watch Matthews video (embedded and linked above).
+I highly recommend you go watch Matthews video (YouTube link).
 Big thanks to Matthew for every bit of wisdom he shares.

 Seriously if you want to improve as a DM, go sub and watch his videos.